Avant-Garde Women: Eliane Brau, the Invisible Icon

 A: Yes, very well.
 She was vulgar, but she had her charms.

 Rumney himself was pretty vulgar.
 It is difficult for me to read these passages and not feel Eliane emerging as a three-dimensional figure.
-The Letterists would have been diminished substantially by her absence in their formative years.
+The Letterists would have been diminished substantially by her absence in their formative years, which were all their years.
 Eliane incarnated Letterist theory because Eliane was alive.

 Leave a Comment